MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 #### What we have learnt from the manifesto so far...

-The great thing about a manifesto is that it is a public declaration to the rest of the organization about our how we do things as engineers.
+The great thing about a manifesto is that it is a public declaration to the rest rest of the world and ourselves about our how we do things as engineers.
 Several times in design discussions a colleague has challenged a particular approach, quoting a section of the manifesto to motivate why we should or should not do something.
 This is a good thing and why we adopted the manifesto in the first place.

 While the manifesto has been a great start, we've also noticed some interesting side effects with how it is phrased.
 It's worded in such a way that it leaves the door open for people to 'not change' while thinking they have.